|

 use of a helicopter for plane guard duty.
 Helicopter air-sea rescue techniques

 were refined and the infamous "poopy suit" was evaluated.
-Midway
+Midway conducted

 flight and refueling operations during these tests despite heavy weather damage